The Molicas’ nest

 Source: National Fire Protection Association (NFPA)

 Hudson is a town of only 25,000 people.
-Yet the Fire Department averages one CO-related call every week.
+Yet the Fire Department averages one carbon monoxide-related call every week.

 Carbon monoxide is odorless, invisible, and potentially deadly.
 It diffuses throughout a room and a home.
 Without an alarm, the Molicas would never have known it was there.